jpsdr/HDRTools/HDRTools - ReadMe.txt

 Note about HDR HLG :
 For speed-up :
 8 bits input use 3D lookup (startup is slow).
-10 and 12 bits use 2D lookup (startup is slow).
+10 and 12 bits use 2D lookup (startup is slow), but there is a resolution loss noticeable effect on low values.
-So general tip use : If your source filter provide 16 bits data, but your input data are 10 or 12 bits, adding ConvertBits(10) (or ConvertBit(12)) will speed-up things.
-If you can configure the source filter to directly provide 10 or 12 bit data, it will be even better.

 Functions inside this plugin :